 Think of the symbol "Pi" (\(\pi\)).
-It's the same shape, with two lines down to the ground.
+It's the same shape, with the two lines going down to the ground.

 Also see Wikipedia article section and accompanying images: https://en.wikipedia.org/wiki/Antenna_tuner#Low-pass_π_network